 Fase Style 1980s Desk Lamp

 Materials: White painted round iron base.
+Black plastic lid.
 Some lacquered curved wood, boomerang style.
-White painted round aluminium lampshade.
+White painted round aluminium lampshade, also white painted inside.
 Nickel-plated knee joint.
-Black plastic lid on the base.
 Bakelite socket.

 Height: 34 cm / 13.38”